yakupyazicioglu/react/CONTRIBUTING.md

 ### Branching

 There are two branches to keep in mind:
-- `alpha` : used for pre-releases.
+- `next` : default, used for pre-releases.
 - `main` : the main branch, used for stable releases.

-When adding a new feature, fixing a bug, or adding to the repository in any other way, you should always do this in a feature branch that is branched off the `alpha` branch.
+When adding a new feature, fixing a bug, or adding to the repository in any other way, you should always do this in a feature branch that is branched off the `next` branch.

 ### Committing